swiftcicd/swift-cicd/README.md

 _// TODO: `Context`_

+## First-Party Steps

+_// TODO: Table of steps with a brief description_

 ## Developing Steps

 You can create your own steps by making a type that conforms to the `Step` protocol.